tyson-swetnam/srer-wgew/jetstream/Docker_Swarm.md

-# Swarm
+# Building a Swarm

 I wanted to test out processing lidar data using Docker Swarm mode on Jetstream.

 [YouTube video on Docker Swarms](https://www.youtube.com/watch?v=KC4Ad1DS8xU)

-To start, I fired up a half dozen single core VMs with Docker v1.12+ on Jetstream
+To start, I fired up a half dozen VMs with [Ubuntu 14.04 Docker CE on Jetstream](https://use.jetstream-cloud.org/application/images/359)

 After I `ssh` into the first VM I found the `inet addr:` internal IP address for the VM on the subnet that Docker Swarm will use to communicate with the other VMS